flutter/website/src/content/get-started/fwe/user-input.md

 > to see examples of additional user input widgets
 > available in the Material 3 component library.

-## Add interactivity with GestureDetector
+## Adding interactivity with GestureDetector

-If none of Flutter's widgets fit the functionality for what you're looking for, you can add interactivity to your own widget using `GestureDetector`.
+If you can't find a widget that fits the functionality that you're looking for, you can build your own widget and add interactivity using `GestureDetector`.

 > <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**: